 Student Advisory and Activities Council (SAAC) is our form of student government.
-To be a member, students must complete an information packet, get teacher recommendations and have approval from the administration.
-They advice on desired electives and needs of the student body.
-Activities include: running the student Snack Shack, Spirit Days combined by community service collections (ex.
-Pet Food for an Animal Group, and school supplies for a South American School).
-They help to organize a large Red Carpet Event, Finals Finale and a wide variety of lunch time activities for the Middle School.
+To be a member, students must complete an information packet, obtain teacher recommendations, and have approval from the administration.
+They offer input on desired electives and the needs of the student body.
+Activities include running the student Snack Shack, Spirit Days combined by community service collections (i.e. pet food for an animal group, and school supplies for a South American School).
+They help organize a large Red Carpet Event, Finals Finale and a wide variety of lunchtime activities for the Middle School.

-The LACS Ambassadors Club is a leadership group for Middle School girls.
-This group of girls will greet on Visitor Days, Open House, and school events such as Christmas Chapel, International day and Graduation Ceremony, etc. In doing so the goal is to build confidence in one’s self as they show their school pride.
-This group also serves as a mentorship group for the girls to discuss amongst themselves those things that are on their mind in confidence.
+The LACS Ambassadors Club is a leadership group for Middle and High school students.
+This group of students greets on Visitor Days, Open Houses, and school events such as Christmas Chapel, International day and Graduation Ceremony.
+In doing so the goal is to build confidence as they show their school pride.
+This group also serves as a mentorship group for students to discuss as a group those things that are on their mind in confidence.

-The Middle School students also reach out to the community in many ways.
-At Christmas, the students support local families in need through a Giving Tree Project.
-They also caroled in the neighborhood and made Christmas cards for neighbors and church staff.
-Seventh grade students have a semester-long project to provide help or assistance, volunteer with that project, and then report back on their results.
-During the year, they may collect pet food or blankets for a local animal shelter, donate books for children in local shelters, or bring in canned foods for a local food bank with a canned food drive.
+The Middle and High School students also reach out to the community in many ways.
+At Christmas, the students support local families in need through a Giving Tree project.
+They also carol in the neighborhood and make Christmas cards for neighbors and church staff.
+Seventh grade students have a semester-long project to provide help or assistance, volunteer with the project, and report back with their results.
+During the school year, they may collect pet food or blankets for a local animal shelter, gather books for children in local shelters, or support a local food bank with a canned food drive.